olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/python-custom-auth.md

     - /using-plugins/python-custom-auth-plugin/
 ---

+## Introduction

+This page introduces the process of configuring a custom authentication plugin, so that you can override the default Tyk authentication mechanism with your own authentication logic.

 ## What are we going to do?

 We are going to configure an Tyk Cloud Control Plane to use a custom authentication plugin built in Python.